adepeju4/Group-Four/README.md

 - Always work from develop branch.

+- The components folder is for reuseable components such as the topbar which we will use in almost every page, the search handler and so on.

+- All main pages should be at the root of the SRC folder ^_^

 - Always pull before you push to avoid, merge conflicts.
 The repository can be updated at anytime.

 - Dependencies such as eslint and prettier has been installed into the application to guide your writing process.